Conditional Gradient Methods: Improved convergence rates

 We present the convergence results from \citet{UniformConvexFW_2020} for the case of a uniformly convex feasible region subsuming previous results for the case of a strongly convex feasible region from \citet{garber2015faster} \citep[see also][]{polyak66cg, dunn1979rates, demyanov1970approximate}.
 Note that the results in \citet{UniformConvexFW_2020} hold more generally allowing to combine uniformly convex feasible regions with functions satisfying sharpness (also known as the \emph{Hölder Error Bound condition}), a condition that captures how fast \(f\) is curving around its optima and that subsumes strong convexity of \(f\).

-We first consider the case where the gradient of the objective function \(f\) is bounded away from \(0\), which typically arises when \(f\) extends in the neighborhood of \(\mathcal{X}\), and its minima in the neighborhood lie outside of~\(\mathcal{X}\).
+We first consider the case where the gradient of the objective function \(f\) is bounded away from \(0\), which typically arises when \(f\) extends to a neighborhood of \(\mathcal{X}\), and its minima in the neighborhood lie outside of~\(\mathcal{X}\).

 \begin{theorem} Let $\mathcal{X}$ be a compact, \((\alpha, q)\)-uniformly convex set with \(q \geq 2\) and \(f\) an \(L\)-smooth and convex function with gradient bounded away from \(0\): i.e., $\dualnorm{\nabla f(x)} \geq c >0$ for all $x \in \mathcal{X}$.
 Let \(D\) be the diameter of \(\mathcal{X}\).
 Then running the (vanilla) Frank–Wolfe algorithm from a starting point $x_0 = \argmin_{v \in \mathcal{X}} \innp{\nabla f(x)}{v}$ with $x \in \mathcal{X}$ ensures that: